jwiegley/johnwiegley/drafts/drafts.md

 # Text

+Dawnée has pointed out to me on several occasions that I am a spiritual being having a physical experience.
+When I read these Writings, I hear Shoghi Effendi offering a way to connect with my spiritual nature.
+Each day, in fact, I have to reflect on what it is that I seek and the nature of _that_ beauty — multiple times because the world is so anxious to seduce my material nature.

+The nature of this world is a test to determine where along the spectrum from material to spiritual I will personally choose to dwell.
+As I view myself toward the material end, my scope is local and addresses what I mostly have control view.
+But as my sense of identity shifts to the other end of that spectrum, my scope is more and more universal and beyond what I can observe and control.
+I have to use faith to gain perspective on who I am in that place.

+# Text

 A few thoughts on this excellent question:

 I think that we, as a species, are still very far from having a healthy and